 The Idea of History, a panel conversation presented by Canadian Art at Art Toronto on October 28th at 6:00pm, with Deanna Bowen and Yaniya Lee, and moderated by Merray Gerges.

 Parade of Champions: The Failure of Black Queer Grief, essay and images, featured in the fall issue of Transition Magazine, launching October 27th at Harvard Book Store in Cambridge, MA.

 Reviewed the AGO exhibition, Free Black North, for the Fall 2017 issue of Canadian Art, launching on September 23rd at Scrap Metal

-Parade of Champions on view in a solo exhibition, opening on September 16th and running until October 21st, 2017 at at Studio XX in Montreal, in partnership with Videographe.
+Parade of Champions on view in a solo exhibition, opening on September 16th and running until October 21st, 2017 at Studio XX in Montreal, in partnership with Videographe.

 Ricky Varghese’s essay on Parade of Champions, published in the fall issue of esse arts + opinions magazine.

 Joining Ryerson MFA in Documentary Media program as a contract lecturer, teaching Topics in Cross-Cultural Communication, a course exploring contemporary documentary practices and aesthetic strategies employed by Indigenous, racialized, feminist and LGBT media artists and filmmakers to communicate alternate discourses and diverse perspectives.

-Any Other Way: How Toronto Got Queer, an anthology by Coach House Books, short-listed for Toronto Book Awards.
+Any Other Way: How Toronto Got Queer, an anthology by Coach House Books, short-listed for the Toronto Book Awards.

 Featured in Light Grows the Tree, an online project and exhibition at BAND Gallery documenting a community of black artists, writers, curators and collectors in Toronto.
 Curated by Liz Ikiriko, and featuring photographs by Liz, Yannick Anton, Ebti Nabag and Dainesha Nugent-Palache.